Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 As with most design systems, we use a standard 12-column system to subdivide our layouts.
 Each column, without spacing, is worth *8.33% of its container's width\**.
 This means that columns are, by default, scalable.

-To use of our columns, first declare a parent container with the `.flex-container` class.
+To use of our column classes, first declare a parent container with the `.flex-container` class.
 Then use `col-*` classes in each children, replacing the `*` with the number for the column size.

 <iframe src="https://codesandbox.io/embed/simple-layout-rwy8qh?fontsize=14&hidenavigation=1&theme=dark"
      style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"